Space Invaders Virtual Collection: Reception and legacy

-Space Invaders Virtual Collection was met with a mixed reaction from critics; while some praised the game's accurate versions of the included games and 3D effects, others criticized its lack of content and small amount of titles.
+Space Invaders Virtual Collection was met with a mixed reaction from critics; while some praised the accurate versions of the included games and 3D effects, others criticized its lack of content and small amount of titles.

-Famitsu magazine was particularly negative towards the game, saying the game made for a "pointless" entry to the console's library due to its lack of content and for not taking advantage of the Virtual Boy's hardware capabilities.
+Famitsu magazine was particularly negative towards the game, saying it made for a "pointless" entry to the console's library due to its lack of content and for not taking advantage of the Virtual Boy's hardware capabilities.
 They also wrote that other console ports of Space Invaders made for a more worthwhile experience, notably Space Invaders: The Original Game on the Super Nintendo Entertainment System.
-Jeremy Parish said that the compilation would be much more worthwhile had other Space Invaders games been included, namely Majestic Twelve, Space Invaders '95 and Minivaders, and that the low amount of content makes it a hard sell.
+Jeremy Parish said the compilation would be much more worthwhile had other Space Invaders games been included, namely Majestic Twelve, Space Invaders '95 and Minivaders, and that the low amount of content makes it a hard sell.
 N64 Magazine disliked the game's lack of a save battery and the player's base being too slow to maneuver.
 Retro Gamer magazine wrote that the 3D remakes failed to be as enjoyable as the original versions, making for a disappointing update.

-Several would praise the game's accurate portrayals of the included games and the 3D remakes for taking advantage of the console's hardware.
+Several would praise the accurate portrayals of the included games and the 3D remakes for taking advantage of the console's hardware.
 Parish recommended the game to Space Invaders fans for its excellent emulation quality, and for the 3D remakes providing a unique and interesting take on the core gameplay.
-N64 Magazine liked the game's detailed backdrops in the 3D mode and the additional gameplay modes for adding replay value, although noted that it was diminished due to the lack of a save battery.
-French publication Revival compared the 3D modes favorably to Breakout 2000 on the Atari Jaguar, writing that it was one of the major selling points of the compilation, concluding that it was worth the purchase for fans of the original.
+N64 Magazine liked the game's detailed backdrops in the 3D mode and the additional gameplay modes for adding replay value, but noted that it was diminished due to the lack of a save battery.
+French publication Revival compared the 3D modes favorably to Breakout 2000 on the Atari Jaguar, writing that it was one of the major selling points of the compilation, concluding it was worth the purchase for fans of the original.

 Space Invaders Virtual Collection is notable for being one of the rarest Virtual Boy games ever released, a fact attributed to a limited production run and the downfall of the console itself.
 Copies of the game typically command high prices on online auction sites such as eBay, some upwards of over US$1,000 or more.
 Parish noted that the high price point made the game near-impossible to justify a purchase, further saying it would have been a "no-brainer pickup" had it gone for $20 or $30.
 Retrogames UK disagreed with his statement, saying that the 3D remakes and original ports made the game a must-own for Virtual Boy collectors.